John T Aycock

 Articles and publications

-Contributed the Isle of Man chapter to "Business Transfers and Employee Rights" Lexis Nexis (April 2012) by John McMullen
+Author of the Isle of Man chapter to "Business Transfers and Employee Rights" Lexis Nexis by John McMullen

 Winner of the Isle of Man Law Society George Johnson Law Prize 2011 for an essay on: "In civil trials how should the court balance the need for expedition with the need for justice"